 For example, cardholders in most other countries punch in a PIN (personal identification number) to verify their identities with their chip-and-PIN cards, whereas most American issuers require a signature instead.
-As a result, most chip credit cards in the United States are actually considered chip-and-signature cards.
+As a result, most chip credit cards in the U.S. are actually considered chip-and-signature cards.

 It’s not a huge difference, but it’s still worth mentioning since most Americans have never had a PIN number associated with their credit card.
-And, even though most of the major card networks are in the process of abandoning signatures, that doesn’t mean you’ll automatically be asked to key in a PIN instead.
+And, even though most of the major card networks have stopped requiring signatures, that doesn’t mean you’ll automatically be asked to key in a PIN instead.